Robbery: Sentence

 An offender may also serve a longer sentence if they are convicted of other offences alongside the robbery, such as assault and grievous bodily harm.

-History

 Common law

 Robbery was an offence under the common law of England.
 Matthew Hale provided the following definition:

 The common law offence of robbery was abolished for all purposes not relating to offences committed before 1 January 1969 by section 32(1)(a) of the Theft Act 1968.

 Statute

 See sections 40 to 43 of the Larceny Act 1861.

 Section 23 of the Larceny Act 1916 read:

 This section provided maximum penalties for a number of offences of robbery and aggravated robbery.

 Assault with intent to rob

 If a robbery is foiled before it can be completed, an alternative offence (with the same penalty, given by section 8(2) of the 1968 Act) is assault; any act which intentionally or recklessly causes another to fear the immediate and unlawful use of force, with an intent to rob, will suffice.